gabriellegall/twitch_bi/README.md

 ## Purpose
 This project is a PoC for a serverless data processing pipeline using DuckDB and DBT.
 It transforms raw Twitch data from Parquet files into analysis-ready reporting tables, which are also saved in Parquet format.
-While the PoC uses a local folder `/data`, the architecture could be compatible with a cloud environment like AWS S3, GCP, or Azure Blob Storage, allowing cloud BI tools to query the data directly.
+While the PoC uses a local folder `/data` for output files, the architecture could be compatible with a cloud environment like AWS S3, GCP, or Azure Blob Storage, allowing cloud BI tools to query the data directly.
 For instance, we can imagine to import the reporting Parquet files from Azure Blob Storage into a Power BI Semantic Model using PowerQuery.

 The main benefits are :
 - **Massive cost reduction**: cloud storage cost is close to zero, DuckDB and DBT are free, only pay for the VM compute time of the regular batches.